 As with any personal statement it is important that when you apply to Oxbridge your statement reflects your enthusiasm and motivation to study a particular subject to a high level.
-The admissions tutors will use your personal statement alongside your GCSE results and any pre-entry test results as well as your interview and will maybe focus more on the academic content, rather than the extra curriclular activities.
+The admissions tutors will use your personal statement alongside your GCSE results and any pre-entry test results as well as your interview and may focus more on the academic content, rather than the extra-curricular activities.

 Try to demonstrate that you have spent time reading relevant books or articles and describe the impact that these have had on you.
 Share your opinions about any topics that are relevant.

 Be honest, because if you state that you have done something that you haven't i.e. read a certain book you may be found out at the interview stage.

 Tips for interviews